gazebosim/gz-sim/tutorials/joint_controller.md

   \image html files/joint_controllers/JointTrajectoryController.gif width=50%
 </div>

-**Note**: by default velocity and position control are disabled if one want to use these mode, they must specify the PID gains value according to usage.
+**Note**: by default velocity and position control are disabled if one wants to use this mode, they must specify the PID gains value according to usage.

 In case, PID gains are not specified then by default force mode will work.

-4) Checking progress of commanded trajectory.
+4) Checking the progress of the commanded trajectory.

 ```bash
 gz topic -e -t "/model/RR_position_control/joint_trajectory_progress"
 ```

-This return the progress of commanded trajectory which is a value between (0,1].
+This returns the progress of the commanded trajectory which is a value between (0,1].

-Finally JointTrajectoryController can used for hybrid control (e.g In manipulator robots) were value from position PID, velocity PID and commanded force value are summed up and are applied.
+Finally, JointTrajectoryController can be used for hybrid control (e.g. In manipulator robots) where value from position PID, velocity PID, and commanded force value are summed up and applied.